-A NASA-sponsored study carried out, in the late 1950s, by the Brookings Institution to identify long-range goals of the United States space program and their impact on American society.
+The NASA-Brookings Study was a NASA-sponsored study carried out, in the late 1950s, by the Brookings Institution to identify long-range goals of the United States space program and their impact on American society.
 The resulting report, submitted to NASA in 1960 only a few months after the end of Project Ozma, included a discussion of the implications of the discovery of extraterrestrial life and intelligence.1 The authors pointed out that the reactions of both individuals and governments would probably depend on their social, cultural, and religious backgrounds, as well as on the nature of the discovery.
 The finding of low forms of life, or "subhuman intelligence," it was thought, might quickly be assimilated.
 However, more profound effects might follow from the discovery of intelligence that was superior to our own (see extraterrestrial intelligence, more advanced than us).
 In particular, it was pointed out:

-Such studies, the report recommended, should take account of public reactions to past hoaxes (see "Moon Hoax"), waves of unidentified flying objects (see saucer flap of 1947; "Washington Invasion"), and events such as the 1938 War of the Worlds radio play.
+Such studies, the report recommended, should take account of public reactions to past hoaxes (see "Moon Hoax"), waves of unidentified flying objects, and events such as the 1938 War of the Worlds radio play.
 They should also consider how best to inform the public of contact with an extraterrestrial intelligence, or whether such knowledge should be withheld.
 International relations, the report concluded, might be permanently altered because of "a greater unity of men on earth, based on the 'oneness' of man or on the age-old assumption that any stranger is threatening."

 1. Michael, Donald N., ed.
 Proposed Studies on the Implications of Peaceful Space Activities for Human Affairs by the Brookings Institution to the 87th U.S. Congress, report No. 242.
 Washington, D.C.: National Aeronautics and Space Administration (1961).